railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Process for a Sales Order*

-You can see the position of that particular document in its process, if you have selected a single document, by the solid bar on one of the process nodes.
+You can see where a particular document is in its process, if you have selected a single document, by the solid bar on one of the process nodes.
 You also link to documents and menus for each of the stages.